triforce/shhchat/README.md

 shhchat
 =======
 SHHH!
 It's a secret!

 A Linux command-line multi-user chat program using SSL.

 Project Status
 ==============
-Current Status: Beta
+Current: Beta

-Next Milestone: First release
+Next Milestone: 0.1 release

 Release Features Schedule
 =========================

-1.0
+0.1

 * A secure encrypted message stream between client, server and other clients.
 * A simple key file will contain the encryption key used for messages.
-* An allowed user list for basic security.
+* A simple user/password file managed by the server.
 * SSL support.

 Setting up SSL